-Product Candidate Pipeline and Advanced Preclinical and Discovery Programs
+Product Candidate Pipeline

 We currently have two lead product candidates in clinical development and several product candidates in preclinical development that leverage our multiple therapeutic platforms to address areas of significant unmet medical need.
-Our lead product candidates, zanidatamab and ZW49, utilize the Azymetric platform to address patient populations with all levels of HER2 expression, including those with lower HER2-expressing tumors.
-We are also actively advancing a diverse set of preclinical and discovery programs, which leverage one or more of our proprietary therapeutic platforms to create a deep pipeline of well-differentiated product candidates for oncology and other therapeutic areas.
+Our lead product candidates, zanidatamab and ZW49, utilize the Azymetric platform to address patient populations with HER2-expressing cancers.
+We are also actively advancing a diverse set of preclinical programs, which leverage one or more of our proprietary therapeutic platforms to create a deep pipeline of well-differentiated product candidates for oncology and other therapeutic areas.